Gateway Mall (Quezon City): Features

 On May 23, 2023, the Araneta Group and Wolfgang's Steakhouse Philippines signed a contract to launch a its fifth branch, located in the mall's upper ground level.
 It will feature a grill concept, which serves as the second branch to have the concept following the opening of the steakhouse's branch in City of Dreams Manila.
 On 25 August 2023, Wolfgang's unveiled their preview display to the upcoming branch in the mall up to 3 September 2023, while Shake Shack simultaneously opened their latest branch located at the Coliseum Plaza, and serves as the first "stadium shack" to open in the country and the Asia-Pacific Region, due to the branch's direct access to the Araneta Coliseum.
 On October 3, 2023, Wolfgang's began their partial operations and on October 10, 2023, Wolfgang's made their grand opening in the mall, which was graced by Wolfgang's Steakhouse owner Wolfgang Zwiener and Quezon City Mayor Joy Belmonte, along with other officials.
 At present, the mall also houses the largest Mary Grace Café in the country, which is located at the Upper Ground Floor A level and occupies 500 m2 of dining and kitchen space, which was opened on November 6, 2023, as well as the largest KKV store in the country at the time, which made its full opening on April 5, 2023.
 On March 19, 2025, the first Cong Caphe coffee shop, a Vietnamese coffee chain, opened its doors and began its full operations in the mall, which is located at the mall's second floor.

+On February 5, 2026, the Rosario, Pamanang Panlasa, a Filipino-themed restaurant, opened its second restaurant branch after the success of its main branch in Tagaytay City, marking the restaurant's first branch in Metro Manila.
+Located on the mall's upper ground floor, the restaurant also offers daily live folk dance performances and Filipino artistry courses.

 Palenque

-The Palenque is a 4200 m2 food alley, located along the mall's Upper Ground B floor, after being relocated from the 4th floor.
+The Palenque is a 4200 m2 food alley, formerly located along the mall's Upper Ground B floor, after being relocated from the 4th floor.
 The Filipino-themed food hall will various local dishes in the country, in association with Claude Tayag, which also has an establishment in the alley named Bale Dutung.
 Other tenants include Tindeli by Chef Tatung, B.E.L ILOCO by Al Puruganan, Palm Grill by Chef Miguel Cabel Moreno, Sa Salt by Davao Grill, and Chicken Fundian.
 The Palenque alsos feature Filipino culture, cuisine varieties, seasonal festivities, flower and fruit stalls, and handicrafts.
+The area was formally closed on March 2026 and was later redeveloped to become Tatung's, which opened on May 30, 2026, while its remaining portions were utilized for the expansion of the Viking's Luxury Buffet.
+Its other former restaurants were later separated and relocated into various parts of the mall.